 It is important to note that workplace bullying is complicated and there are many factors that need to be taken into consideration.
 Always be sure to research further, seek legal or professional advice, and above all, take care of your personal health.

-Wherever you are in your career, I wish you success, peace, and most of all, good health,
+Wherever you are in your career or recovery, I wish you success, peace, and most of all, good health,